 Infectious diseases: It’s also a good idea to get an annual STD test, especially if you have had multiple partners in the last year.

-If you’re a man over 40, you should still maintain the regular screening habits you picked up in your 20s and 30s, but you’ll also need to add other preventative measures.
+If you’re a man over 40, you should still maintain the regular health screening habits you picked up in your 20s and 30s, but you’ll also need to add other preventative measures.
 They include:

 Colorectal cancer screening: Men over 50 should get a colonoscopy every 10 years, unless you have a family history or other risk factors—in which case, your doctor may recommend earlier and more frequent screenings.